LucySanders84/genomic-classifier-llm/README.md

 #### Setup
 ##### Data Sources
-In order to build datasets, we must first obtain the Candida Albicans genome data:
+In order to build the datasets, we first obtain the Candida Albicans genome data:

 Linux:
 ```shell